dgarcoe/FCGR/readme.md

 ## Usage

-The fcgr Python package offers a wide array of functionalities for generating FCGR matrices and more:
+The fcgr Python package offers a wide array of functionalities for generating FCGR matrix and more:

 * Read a FASTA file to generate a concatenated DNA sequence.
 * Generate the FCGR kmer matrix key based on the specified kmer length.